Key insights

 The changes are intended to strengthen and streamline administration of federal financial assistance and to help recipients of federal funding “focus more on the people they serve and to deliver results for their communities.”

-Recipient organizations should consider these to be generally helpful as they streamline interpretations and decrease administrative strain.
-There are a few key changes to prepare for in the intervening months.
+Recipient organizations should consider these to be generally helpful, as they streamline interpretations and decrease administrative strain.

 Threshold updates may reduce workload

-Expected updates include increased thresholds to ease administrative burden; this is where many recipients of federal funds will see the most immediate practical changes.
+Updates include increased thresholds to ease administrative burden; this is where many recipients of federal funds could see immediate practical changes.
 These include:

-• Raising the de minimis indirect cost rate from 10% to up to 15% — This rate change will be available to any organizations who currently use the de minimis rate.
+- Raising the de minimis indirect cost rate from 10% to up to 15% — This rate change is available to any organizations who currently use the de minimis rate.
 However, organizations may apply for rates lower than 15% at their own discretion.

 Review procurement updates to stay compliant